Gualala, California: Town development

 In 1861, Cyrus Robinson filed a claim under the Land Act of 1820 for much of the area which is now the town of Gualala.
 They soon built a hotel, a saloon and a ferry.
 They also supervised the post office (which was also the stage stop), the Wells Fargo Express and the Western Union.
 By the end of the 1800s, Gualala had become a major commercial hub for the entire area, with a dancing school, the Gualala Municipal Brass Band, and an opera house.

 The hotel burned down in a fire in 1903.
 It was rebuilt to the south of its original location at a cost of $6,000.
 In 1907, Mark Pedotti and Antonio Ciapusci bought the Gualala Hotel property which included 636 acres and between them they divided the property with Ciapusci acquiring the area of Gualala.
-His son George and wife, Ida inherited the land after his death in 1932.
+His son George and wife Ida inherited the land after his death in 1932.

-Today, tourists come to nearby Sea Ranch, California, for which Gualala provides tourist and commercial services.
+Today, tourists come to nearby Sea Ranch, for which Gualala provides tourist and commercial services.